 We will admit that doing the “little things” that keep a home livable can almost escape notice since these maintenance tasks are generally visible only to the homeowner.
 And that’s ok, after all, it’s their well-being that we are addressing.
 But don’t ever think that “out of sight changes” to their home don’t have lasting effects . . . because you would be wrong.

 Here are just a few of the ways we provide outcomes that add to a homeowner's quality of life.

 Home value can be preserved -- or even added to.
-Often, even small tasks can significantly change a home's appearance and charm.
+Often, even small tasks will significantly change a home's appearance and charm.

 His Helping Hand repairs help ensure that homeowner dollars are available for medical care, pharmaceuticals, food, and other basic needs.

 Social Service Connections